floriandriessen/magnetosphere-cakwind-2d/README.md

-# 2D CAK Wind-Magnetosphere interaction
+# 2D-2.5D CAK Wind-Magnetosphere interaction

 Make MHD model of the radiation-driven wind of a magnetic O-star interacting with its magnetosphere using MPI-AMRVAC.
 The magnetosphere can be dynamical or centrifugal.
 The stellar wind is spherically symmetric and according to CAK theory including finite-disk correction.
-In the current setup an isothermal MHD flow is assumed.
+Both isothermal and adiabatic + radiative cooling simulations are supported.

 ## Setup